 - Find their contact details MPs at www.parliament.uk/mps-lords-and-offices/mps/

 - Get personal.
 Write a letter/email to your MP in your own words as this shows the strength of feeling you have about the issue.
 Here’s a letter template written by Paul Tippell, the voluteer UNA-UK Yemen Constituency Coordinator.
 Please do adapt it to make it more personal to you.
 Here is a briefing for your MP and list of 'MP asks' to help guide you.

 - Please consider incorporating the key asks mentioned above - these practical action points will help your MP to take the issue forward with Government.

-- Ask your MP to take action on your behalf in the following three ways:
+- Ask your MP to take action on your behalf in these ways: